vleplat/IRON_FI/README.md

 ---

-## Nonconvex experiment (NumPy, log-cosh)
+## Nonconvex experiment: log-cosh model

-This script is intended as a **qualitative / illustrative** nonconvex experiment, not as a theorem-validation figure.
+This experiment is qualitative.
+It is not intended as a theorem-validation figure.

-It now distinguishes:
+The goal is to visualize how the late-time particle clouds change as alpha increases in a nonconvex log-cosh example.
+The script produces three types of plots:

-- a last-iterate cloud,
+- the mean-iterate norm proxy;
-- a pooled late-time cloud after burn-in,
+- the last-iterate projected cloud;
-- and objective-slice overlays built from the pooled late-time samples.
+- objective-slice plots with pooled late-time samples after burn-in.

 Running